From BR Bullpen

 - Born June 4, 1928 in Punxsutawney, PA USA

 Biographical Information

-Hunter was signed by the Brooklyn Dodgers in 1948, and played at Trois-Rivières that same year.
+Hunter was signed by the Brooklyn Dodgers in 1948 after briefly attending Penn State University on a football scholarship, and played at Trois-Rivières that same year.
 During his time in the Dodgers organization, though, Pee Wee Reese owned shortstop, and so Hunter was eventually traded in 1952 to the St. Louis Browns.

 In 1954, he was on the team during the first season of the Baltimore Orioles.
-After the season he was traded to the New York Yankees in a multi-player deal involving Don Larsen, and Billy became the regular shortstop on the 1955 Yankees, appearing a bit more often than the 38-year-old Phil Rizzuto at the position.
+After the season he was traded to the New York Yankees in a multi-player deal involving Don Larsen and a slew of others, and Billy became the regular shortstop on the Yankees in 1955, appearing a bit more often at the position than the 38-year-old Phil Rizzuto.

 For 1957 he moved to the Kansas City Athletics where he became the regular second baseman, also playing a lot of shortstop and some third base.
-He hit under .200, and the following year when he also hit under .200 for Kansas City and Cleveland, his major league career was over.
+He hit under .200, and the following year when he also hit under .200 for Kansas City and the Cleveland Indians, his major league career was over.

 Notable Achievements

 - 1952 MVP Texas League Fort Worth Cats

 - AL All-Star (1953)

 - Won a World Series with the New York Yankees in 1956 (he did not play in the World Series)